Kyrylo-Kotelevets/Sudoku/README.md

 The difficulty of Sudoku depends on the number of initially filled cells and on the methods that need to be used to solve it.
 The simplest ones are solved deductively: there is always at least one cell where only one number fits.
 Some puzzles can be solved in minutes, others can take hours.

 A correctly formed puzzle has only one solution.

+The best solution is to write down the candidate numbers at the top of the left corner of the cell, and then cross out the impossible numbers from this cell.
+After that, you can see exactly the numbers that can occupy this cell.
+Playing Sudoku slowly is recommended as it is a relaxing game.